pauleve/caspots/README.md

 and a trace with the estimated MSE: in such a case, the displayed MSE is the actual minimal MSE of the PKN with respect to the dataset.

+The option --control-nodes allows the user to specify nodes that Caspots doesn't have to explain, they'll still be used to infer networks.

 #### Authors
 - Max Ostrowski
 - Loïc Paulevé